Yoga Instructor Career - 2023 Salary, Prospects & More

 Yoga is often boxed in and compared to Pilates

-While both have a few overlapping principles regarding the training effects and physical benefits, they also differ tremendously in many ways.
+While both have a few overlapping principles regarding the training effects and physical benefits, they differ tremendously.

-For instance, Pilates has less than ancient origins, having been founded in the early 20th century.
+For instance, Pilates has less than ancient origins, founded in the early 20th century.

 That means yoga has about 4900 years over Pilates.